October 04, 2020

 Time: About 3 hours

-Start your trek on the Mist Trail, taking pictures at the footbridge less than one mile into the hike with the cascading waters as your background.
+Start one of the best Northern California hikes on the Mist Trail, taking pictures at the footbridge less than one mile into the hike with the cascading waters as your background.
 Push yourself to the limit—follow the steep granite stairway with over 600 steps while being sprayed with water—and admire the play of sun and water creating rainbows in the mist.
 Take a breather, and memorize the vistas opening up before you as you stand atop the falls.
 From here, take the John Muir Loop to Clark Point to return back to the footbridge and trailhead.

 For the best backpacking in Northern California, continue on the 211-mile John Muir Trail via Yosemite Valley and discover untamed corners of the national park.